gitlabhq/gitlabhq/doc/gitlab-geo/updating_the_geo_nodes.md

 ## General update steps

-In order to update the GitLab Geo nodes when a new GitLab version is released, all you need to do is update GitLab itself:
+In order to update the Geo nodes when a new GitLab version is released, all you need to do is update GitLab itself:

 1. Log into each node (primary and secondaries)